wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-sales-development-representative-salem-tust0tol64.md

 description: >-
   Hey there!
 Our Client, a leading B2B SaaS company, is on the hunt for a superstar Sales Development Representative to join their team in the beautiful city of Salem, OR.
-You'd be working in a friendly, fast-paced environment where your main focus will be on outbound prospecting to help generate qualified leads for Account Executives.
+You'd be working in a friendly, fastpaced environment where your main focus will be on outbound prospecting to help generate qualified leads for Account Executives.
 The cities of Portland, Corvallis, and Eugene are just a short commute away, so you can enjoy the best of both city and suburban life.

-  ## Qualifications

-  If you'r...
+Qualifications If you'r...
 location: 'Salem, OR'
 team: Software
 datePosted: '2024-12-26T21:57:03.232Z'